dani832m/toucan-library/README.md

 ## Contributions

-**Toucan Library** is an open source project developed under the MIT license, and you should be very welcome to contribute to the further development.
+**Toucan Library** is an open source project developed under the MIT License, and you should be very welcome to contribute to the further development.
 Make a pull request with your contribution here on GitHub, and I will take a closer look.